andrese52/epp_workshop_web/content/morning/recap.md

 ---
-title: Quick Recap
+title: Introduction to the Cowboy
 weight: 2
 chapter: false
 pre: "<b>2.2 </b>"
 ---

-Let's warm up by reviewing very quickly the commands you learned at the pre-workshop set-up.

 **Filesystem** is a term that describes how data in arranged on a computer.
 It's made out of directories and files.
 Directory = folder.